-A job-related injury may result in time lost from work that is typically compensated through payment of temporary total disability.
+A job-related injury may cause time lost from work typically compensated through payment of temporary total disability.
 Whether or not lost time results from the injury or temporary total disability compensation is paid, injuries can leave residual impairment that interferes with activities of daily living and performance of job duties.
-Such partial disability can occur even if the residual impairment doesn’t prohibit a return to work, whether that be the job you were working when the injury happened or other work available within any resulting job restrictions.
+Such partial disability can occur even if the residual impairment permits return to work, whether that be the job you were working when the injury happened or other work available within any resulting job restrictions.

 Ohio compensates for such residual partial disability through a cash payment known as permanent partial disability (PPD).
 This is the workers’ compensation version of “pain and suffering” or what would be considered a damages award in a personal injury case.

 Actually, “pain and suffering” in a personal injury case differs significantly from PPD in a workers’ compensation claim.
-Workers’ compensation doesn’t actually compensate for anything akin to pain and suffering; rather, PPD benefits compensate for a loss of bodily function resulting from an on-the-job injury.
-Furthermore, the term “disability” is itself a misnomer as disability typically involves bodily impairment plus consideration of other factors such as the individual’s age, education and work experience.
+Workers’ compensation doesn’t actually compensate for anything akin to pain and suffering; rather, PPD benefits compensate for losing bodily function resulting from an on-the-job injury.
+The term “disability” is itself a misnomer as disability typically involves bodily impairment plus consideration of other factors such as the individual’s age, education and work experience.

-In days gone by, Ohio Hearing Officers were ordered to consider the impact of the injury on an employee’s life in general by considering the claimant’s age, education and work experience in addition to the physical impairment.
+In days gone by, Ohio Hearing Officers were ordered to consider the impact of the injury on an employee’s life by considering the claimant’s age, education and work experience besides the physical impairment.
 However, this changed when the Industrial Commission of Ohio (ICO) issued a resolution directing its hearing officers to base an award of PPD compensation solely on medical or clinical findings without consideration of non-medical disability factors.